JanssenProject/jans/docs/janssen-server/fido/logs.md

      - edit `loggingLayout` to `text` or `json`

-  B. Use the following command to update the logging level `/opt/jans/jans-cli/config-cli.py --operation-id post-config-scripts --data /tmp/config_values.json`
+  B. Use the following command to update the logging level `jans cli --operation-id post-config-scripts --data /tmp/config_values.json`

   C. restart `jans-fido2`
      `service fido2 restart` or `systemctl restart fido2`